The probabilistic world: Fermions

 may be demonstrated for four lattice sites, $x/\varepsilon = 0, 1, 2, 3$.
 The operator $\varepsilon\, \p_x$ is an antisymmetric $(4\times 4)$-matrix

 where the elements on the upper right and lower left corner reflect the periodicity in $x$.
 The step evolution operator for a single particle species reads

 It is easily verified that $\hat{S}_1$ commutes with $\varepsilon\, \p_x$.
 The generalization of the structure of these matrices to a larger number of lattice points is straightforward.
-For the Weyl-Ising model the operators $\hat{P}$ and $\hat{S}$ are given by
+The operator~$\p_x$ is antisymmetric.
+Due to the antisymmetry of $I$ the momentum operator $\widehat{P}=-I\p_x$ is a symmetric matrix.
+For the Weyl-Ising model the operators $\hat{P}$ and $\hat{S}$ are given in the basis with real wave functions $(q' , q^{c})$ as

-where rows and columns refer to the two species and the entries are matrices in the space of a single species.
+where the entries are matrices in the space of a single species.
 It is easy to verify that eq.~\eqref{eq:CQ8} indeed holds.
+In the complex picture $\hat{P}$ is given by $-i\p_x$ and $\hat{S}_1$ remains a real matrix of the type~\eqref{eq:CQ10}.